This easy Bisquick crepes recipe makes thin, airy crepes! Add sweet fillings like strawberries and Nutella or savory like ham and cheese.

-One of the best things about this crepes recipe is that it can be made for breakfast, dinner, and dessert!
-When served or breakfast crepes are often filled with fruit, for dinner add savory fillings, and for dessert try chocolate or caramel!
+One of the best things about this easy recipe is that you can serve it for breakfast, dinner, and dessert!
+Fill breakfast crepes with fruit; for dinner, add savory fillings, and for dessert, try chocolate or Nutella crepes!

-This crepes recipe shows step-by-step instructions, photos, and video for how to make crepes.
+This Bisquick crepes recipe shows step-by-step instructions, photos, and video on how to make crepes.
 It’s an easy recipe that takes a little practice getting the technique down.
-The great thing is that even the less than perfect crepes are delicious!
+The great thing is that even the less-than-perfect ones are delicious!

 Put the flour, egg, half-n-half, club soda, sugar, vanilla extract, and salt in the blender.
 Blend until smooth.